ZanderThannhauser/zebu/README.md

  - `-t` (`--template`): Sets which parser-template zebu should use when generating it's output.
 The default value is "just-tables".
- - `-l` (`--minimize-lexer`): Tells zebu to combine and simplify all tokenizers generated accross all parser-contexts.
+ - `-l` (`--minimize-lexer`): Tells zebu to combine and simplify all tokenizers generated across all parser-contexts.
 This operation may take some time depending on the language.
 This option is disabled by default.
  - `-v` (`--verbose`): Enables status-update/progress-percentage print-outs
-  for the most time-consuming algorthims: NFA-to-DFA, DFA-simplification, Lexer-Minimization and LL parser-generation.
+  for the most time-consuming algorithms: NFA-to-DFA, DFA-simplification, Lexer-Minimization and LL parser-generation.
  - `-h` (`--help`): Prints this help message.

 ## Input file Specification

 The input file lists a series of grammar rules and directives.
-Two grammars cannot have the same name, even if defined in seperate files.
+Two grammars cannot have the same name, even if defined in separate files.

 ### List of Directives